-The industry has continued to review premium rates, APRA and Actuaries Institute have indicated their concern with regard to the sustainability of the current Income Protection.
-At AIAA, when we have reviewed Income Protection, every attempt has been made to keep our premium affordable despite the pressure we are facing as insurers, industry-wide.
+As the industry continues to review premiums rates, APRA and The Actuaries Institute indicated their concerns with regards to the sustainability of the Income Protection that was in market.
+At AIAA, we review Income Protection, and every attempt is made to keep premium affordable.

-The introduction of Income Protection CORE will help clients to minimise or even circumnavigate any changes in the current policy's premiums.
-By referring to the long-term affordability strategy on page 13 and the above retention strategy options on page 16, advisers will able to offer solutions to clients on any changes in premium that were not factored into the original recommendation.
+Income Protection CORE will help clients to minimise or even circumnavigate any changes in the current policy's premiums.
+By referring to the long-term affordability strategy and retention strategy options discussed above, advisers will able to offer solutions to clients on any changes in premium that were not factored into the original recommendation.